Over time, robotics has evolved in the following stages:

 Once all of these steps have been completed, the product will be eligible for the European CE mark and able to enter the marketplace.

-If you or your business require an Authorised representative or information about robotics and compliance, contact us today.
+If you or your business require more information about robotics and compliance, contact us today.